-Lately I have been making loads of healthy bliss balls, I love having them in the fridge for those moments around 4pm when I feel like I need a snack.
-One of these balls… ooh who am I kidding, two of these balls hit the spot and it’s all I need to make it through to dinner time.
+Lately, I have been making loads of healthy bliss balls, I love having them in the fridge for those moments around 4 pm when I feel like I need a snack.
+One of these balls… oh who am I kidding, two of these balls hit the spot and it’s all I need to make it through to dinner time.

 Healthy Bliss Balls

-Bliss balls are a raw snack filled with protein and energy, usually packed with dried fruits like medjool dates nuts and seeds.
-I find them really easy to make, in fact it’s rolling the them into balls which takes the longest amount of time, all of 10 minutes mind you.
+Bliss balls are a raw snack filled with protein and energy, usually packed with dried fruits like Medjool Dates nuts and seeds.
+I find them really easy to make, in fact, it’s rolling them into balls which takes the longest amount of time, all of 10 minutes mind you.
 Depending on my mood I will make them into little square bites, like my raw chocolate and coffee bites.

 Ingredients